TITLE Professional Developer

-7. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as approved by the SWRPDC director and leadership team.
+7. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as approved by the Director, Agency for Teaching, Leading and Learning and leadership team.

-8. Supports the overall success of the SWRPDC and the College of Education by performing all other duties as assigned.
+8. Supports the overall success of the Agency for Teaching, Leading and Learning and the College of Education by performing all other duties as assigned.

 OFFICE OF HUMAN RESOURCES